appnet-org/docs/src/introduction.md

 ## Architecture Overview
 ![AppNet Architecure](./figures/appnet-arch.png "AppNet Architecure")

+AppNet's architecture comprises three key components:

-AppNet consists of three main components - the AppNet program, the control plane and the data plane.
-The AppNet program orchestrates the network functionality among microservices through a sequence of elements, detailing each element with match-action rules that govern RPC content and element state.
+1. **AppNet Program**: Orchestrates network functionality across microservices using a sequence of elements, each defined by match-action rules that control RPC content and element state.

+2. **Control Plane**:
-The control plane includes a compiler that processes RPC definitions and chain specifications to produce code modules and a controller has global knowledge (acquired via cluster managers such as Kubernetes) of the network topology, service locations, and available AppNet data plane processors.
-It provisions network processing on available processors.
+   - A compiler that processes RPC definitions and chain specifications to generate optimized code modules

-The data plane is composed of processors—such as sidecars, middleboxes, and RPC libraries—that execute the elemental operations at a low level.
-Each processor retrieves the compiled RPC processing logic from the control plane and periodically transmits logs, traces, and runtime statistical data back to the controller.
+   - A controller that maintains global knowledge of network topology, service locations, and available processors through integration with cluster managers (Kubernetes)

+3. **Data Plane**: Consists of various processors (sidecars, middleboxes, and RPC libraries) that execute elemental operations.
+These processors:
+   - Receive compiled RPC processing logic from the control plane
+   - Continuously report logs, traces, and runtime metrics to the controller

 ## Supported Data Plane Processors